thehamop1/GameOfLife/README.md

 - The GUI was built with QT version:
 QMake version 3.1
 Using Qt version 5.9.7 in /home/cristian/anaconda3/lib
+- Profiling is done with gperftools, google-pprof, and kcachegrind

 # Build Process
 1. Create a folder called build in the root project directory.